1866

 Advertisment for Crataegutt® out of the 50s

-The hawthorn-leaf product Crataegutt® was marketed.
+The hawthorn-leaf product Crataegutt® was first marketed in 1941.
 It contained a standardised hawthorn extract and served as a pioneer in terms of how research was conducted on other herbal special extracts.

 The site in Karlsruhe-Durlach was opened